vcvpaiva/DialecticaCategories/README.md

 10.  (new proof of cut-elimination with Harley Eades III)  Multiple Conclusion Linear Logic: Cut-elimination and more. https://academic.oup.com/logcom/article-abstract/30/1/157/5745861?redirectedFrom=fulltext Lecture Notes in Computer Science, 04 January 2016.
    Proceedings of the Symposium on Logical Foundations of Computer Science (LFCS 2016), formalized in Agda.
 Journal version submitted.

+   Appeared in Journal of Logic and Computation, Feb 2020 https://academic.oup.com/logcom/article-abstract/30/1/157/5745861?redirectedFrom=fulltext

 Applications:

-11. BRICS TR: "A linear specification language for Petri Nets", http://www.cs.bham.ac.uk/~vdp/publications/LinSpecPetri.pdf accepted for TCS in mid 90's, but then abandoned.
-Submitted a short note for LSFA2018 based on this work, rejected.
+11. BRICS TR: "A linear specification language for Petri Nets", http://www.cs.bham.ac.uk/~vdp/publications/LinSpecPetri.pdf accepted for TCS in mid 90's, but then abandoned.  short note for LSFA2018 based on this work, rejected.

 12. Theme of work in ACT Adjoint School with  Elena Di Lavore, Xiaoyan Li, Wilmer Leal, Eigil Rischel and Jade Master.
    Blog post in https://golem.ph.utexas.edu/category/2020/07/linear_logic_flavoured_composi.html.
    Also in https://www.appliedcategorytheory.org/adjoint-school-act-2020/dialectica-categories-of-petri-nets/

+   Poster at ACT 2021, presented by Elena

    Preprint: Dialectica Petri Nets https://arxiv.org/abs/2105.12801